averageflamethrowerguy/cs69/leader_follower/README.md

-# leader_follower ROS package
+# auction ROS package
-This ROS package corresponds to PA3.
-It has a leader robot that controls some number of followers, and greedily assigns them to visit points.
+This ROS package corresponds to PA4.
+It has an auctioneer and three followers that will bid on random target points.

 ## Requirements
 - ROS -- tested on Melodic, but other versions may work.

 ## Configuration
 The number of robots and their locations are determined by `robot_group.launch`.
-The positions to visit are determined by `./nodes/waypoint_broadcaster`
+The positions to visit are determined by a random function in `./nodes/waypoint_broadcaster`

 ## Build
 Once cloned in a ROS workspace, e.g., `ros_workspace/src/`, run the following commands to build it: